rjoydip-zz/middleware-blocking-non-blocking/readme.md

 How blocking and non-blocking works inside middleware.

-## How it works ?
+## How does it work?

-**Blocking:** If you do some `synchronus` tasks in middleware before sending response.
+**Blocking:** If you do some `synchronus` tasks in middleware before sending a response.
 Mean time no others `request` will be accepted.

-**Non-blocking:**  If you do some `asynchronus` tasks in middleware server will accept other requests once tasks completed it entrance into routes and send response to the client.
+**Non-blocking:**  If you do some `asynchronus` tasks in middleware server will accept other requests once tasks completed it entrance into routes and send a response to the client.

 ## License